Young-Yul KimFACULTY INFO

 Professor.
 College of Music, Seoul National University

-He is also invited as a soloist for the Japan Horn Society’s 2002 Horn Festival which was held at Hokkaido, then was invited to China and Japan Horn Festival often ever since including 2018 Asia Horn Festival held in Tokyo Japan.
+He was also invited as a soloist for the Japan Horn Society’s 2002 Horn Festival which was held at Hokkaido, and has been frequently invited to horn festivals in China and Japan, including the 2018 Asia Horn Festival held in Tokyo Japan.

 Joe de Angelis